 A very small group of us believe that financial planning best practice in ensuring a `Client's` interest is put first would entail subscribing to all of the 7 measures below.
 Before going any further, scroll down and see how well your financial adviser or our competitor stack up.

 Financial advisers must provide advice via an ASIC Licensee.
-The majority of Licensees are ultimately owned by banks, fund managers and life insurance companies.
+The majority of Licensees are ultimately owned by institutions - banks, fund managers and insurance companies.

 Often this fact is disguised by the Licensee in not using the parent company name.
 Wondering why they are not always transparent?, Read on.

-Whilst the advisers working within these Licensees may have some flexibility as to product choice they could feel compelled to use products of the parent company.
-Like tied/aligned advisory practices (see below), you may wonder who is the adviser really looking after.
+Whilst the advisers working within these Licensees may have some flexibility as to product choice, they could feel compelled to use products of the parent company.
+Like tied advisory practices (see below), you may wonder who is the adviser really looking after.

 ...
 Australian Financial Practitioners' Licensee is

-Ownership of the financial planning advisory business can affect the services and products provided.
+Ownership / operations of a financial planning advisory business can affect the services and products provided.
 For example, an advisory business may be allowed to offer only the parent company's products.
 Even if they can offer others, advisers may prefer the products of the parent company.

-Many advisory businesses are ultimately owned by banks, fund managers and life insurance companies; in other countries they are know as tied/aligned advisory practices.
+Many advisory businesses are ultimately owned by banks, fund managers and life insurance companies; in other countries they are know as tied advisory practices.

 Being tied to a parent company does not necessarily mean poor advice, but you have to wonder who the adviser is really looking after ...